-[†] To ensure optimal RNA yields, the binding capacity of the RNeasy spin column must not be exceeded.
-For details, see the protocol (page 15).
+^{} To ensure optimal RNA yields, the binding capacity of the RNeasy Mini spin column must not be exceeded.
+See the protocol for details.

-With the RNeasy Microarray Tissue Mini Kit, all RNA molecules longer than 200 nucleotides are purified.
-The procedure provides an enrichment for mRNA since most RNAs <200 nucleotides (such as 5.8S rRNA, 5S rRNA, and tRNAs, which together comprise 15-20% of total RNA) are selectively excluded.
-The size distribution of the purified RNA is comparable to that obtained by centrifugation through a CsCl gradient or cushion, where small RNAs do not sediment efficiently.
-For purification of small RNA, including microRNA, from tissues and cells, we recommend using miRNeasy Kits (see ordering information, page 34).
+With the RNeasy Lipid Tissue Mini Kit, all RNA molecules longer than 200 nucleotides are purified.
+The procedure provides enrichment for mRNA since most RNAs <200 nucleotides (such as 5.8S rRNA, 5S rRNA, and tRNAs, which together comprise 15-20% of total RNA) are selectively excluded.
+For purification of small RNA, including microRNA, from tissues and cells, we recommend using miRNeasy Kits.